TriangleJuice/tj-grids/README.md

 # TriangleJuice Grid

-Simple responsive (isolation) grids created with Singularity.
+Simple responsive grids created with Singularity.

 ## How to install